AdobeDocs/experience-manager-65.en/help/sites-administering/experience-fragments-target.md

 Experience Fragments contain full html tags and all of the necessary Client Libraries (CSS/JS) to render the fragment exactly as it was created by the Experience Fragment Content Author.
 This is by-design.

 When using an Experience Fragment Offer with Adobe Target on a page that is being delivered by AEM, the Targeted page already contains all of the necessary Client Libraries.
-In addition, the extraneous html in the Experience Fragment Offer is also not needed (see [Considerations](#considerations)).
+In addition, the extraneous html in the Experience Fragment Offer is not needed either (see [Considerations](#considerations)).

 The following is a psuedo-example of the html in an Experience Fragment Offer: